About the project

 To apply for funding your organisation must:

-• have met the EU definition of an Small or Medium Enterprise (SME)
+• meet the EU definition of an Small or Medium Enterprise (SME)

 • be based within the Kent County Council geographic area (this excludes Medway)